-Forty/106 Dance Project is a performance-based dance company that shapes the future of performing arts by providing exemplary arts education, an environment that fosters artistic and personal growth, and encourages the performers to be advocates for the arts in their community.
+Forty/106 Dance Project is a performance-based contemporary modern dance company that shapes the future of performing arts by providing exemplary arts education, an environment that fosters artistic and personal growth, and encourages the performers to be advocates for the arts in their community.

 HOW IT ALL BEGAN